TRaSH-Guides/Guides/docs/Guide-Sync/index.md

 - **Naming Scheme**: Sync file and folder naming patterns from the guides.
 - **User-defined Custom Formats**: Author your own custom format specifications that don't exist in the TRaSH Guides.
 You can also add TRaSH custom formats that aren't part of a synced profile.
 - **User-defined Quality Profiles**: Build a quality profile from scratch rather than starting from a guide template.
-- **Score multiplier**: Apply a multiplier to all TRaSH scores in a profile (e.g. 0.5x to halve them) rather than overriding each one individually.
+- **Score multiplier**: Apply a multiplier to all TRaSH scores in a profile (e.g., 0.5x to halve them) rather than overriding each one individually.
 - **Profile cloning**: Copy an existing profile to a new name or another instance.
 - **Profile renaming**: Change the display name of a synced profile.